-This article summarizes the differences between the guided flow options and tips on when to use each flow.
+This article summarizes the differences between the guided flow options and provides tips on when to use each flow.

-Guided Flows Options:
+Selecting Guided Flows

 - Some decisions have “heat” because they impact things that really matter to our colleagues.
-In those situations, use the 12-minute flow to understand the way your stakeholders are feeling about a decision and how that might be coloring their perception and buy-in.
+In those situations, use the 8-minute flow to understand the way your stakeholders are feeling about a decision and how that might be coloring their perception and buy-in.

 The shorter flows will serve you well most of the time.
 But there are times when it’s more efficient in the long run to consider some elements of a decision in greater depth.

 You can also customize the specific best practices included in participant weigh in flows.
 When choosing a flow, in addition to the slider, you can select or deselect specific best practices by checking (or unchecking) the boxes next to the best practices.
 For example, you might want to include risk and benefits of choices but not include identifying important information.